What Is Acne: Causes & Treatments

 Staying active and getting plenty of exercise can also contribute to better health, including skin health.
 You don’t necessarily need to do hardcore workouts; just taking a walk, shooting hoops, or dancing to your favorite music daily may be enough to result in some benefits.
 However, if you work up a sweat, try to wash your face immediately afterward so that the sweat doesn’t clog your pores.

 Managing stress is also typically important while dealing with acne.
-This can be challenging, however, since a breakout can cause a vicious cycle: You break out, you feel stressed about breaking out, the stress can worsen acne, and then you become even more stressed.
+This can be challenging, however, since a breakout can cause a vicious cycle: You break out, you feel stressed about the developing acne, the stress can worsen acne, and then you become even more stressed.
 That’s why learning healthy ways to manage emotional distress can be important.
 Journaling, cognitive reframing, exercising, and meditating are all examples of techniques you might explore for stress management.

 Treatments for severe acne